webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Momentum.md

 - Ability/ENABLER
 - Ability/Cost/0
 - Ability/Tier/Mid
-- Ability/Categories/SPECIAL ATTACK
+- Ability/Categories/Special-Attack
 ---

 ## Momentum
 If you use an action to move, your next attack made using a melee weapon before the end of the next round inflicts 2 additional points of damage.
 Enabler.